Raleigh shooting: What we know about 15-year-old suspect and five victims killed

 “He had to be between 13 and 16 max – he was a child,” said a woman who was in the Raleigh neighbourhood just moments before the shooting began and believes she saw the suspected shooter.

-Other witnesses said that they believed the young man had been carrying a firearm that resembled a long-range barrell shotgun.
+Other witnesses said that they believed the young man had been carrying a firearm that resembled a long-range barrel shotgun.

 “I heard two gun shots,” one man told the local news outlet.
 “They were really loud so I knew something was close by.
 Then I heard three other gunshots.
 I saw him basically past by house in the backyard.
 He had a long-barrel shotgun, he was dressed in camouflage, and he had a full backpack on that was also camouflaged.”